I beg to move,

 I thank the hon.
 Lady for her intervention, but she totally misunderstands this legislation, which is not about the Office for Students or its powers.
 The Government have launched a review of higher education funding to find out whether what she suggests is something that we can or should do.
 That will be important going forward, but it is not what this SI is about.

 The Opposition have talked repeatedly about standing up for students, continually claiming to be the voice of students and discussing their plans to abolish tuition fees, and yet here they are risking the cap on fees by opposing the regulations.
-Let us not forget that the Opposition does not have the strongest record on keeping education promises.
+Let us not forget that the Opposition do not have the strongest record on keeping education promises.
 Before the election, the leader of the Opposition said that he would “deal with” existing student debt.
 Afterwards, however, he told Andrew Marr that he did not make that commitment, that he would not write the debt off, and that he was unaware of the size of the debt.
 He made promises without knowing the full facts and ultimately realised that he could not deliver them.

 The Opposition talk about tuition fees preventing people from going to university, but the truth is that more disadvantaged 18-year-olds are going to university under this Government than ever before.
 Students from disadvantaged backgrounds were 50% more likely to attend university in 2017 than they were in 2009 under Labour, and our results on this kind of social mobility compare favourably with other countries, such as Scotland where higher education is free.